NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

   "nwc": "nostr+walletconnect://..." // Budgeted NWC URL used to authorize payouts }
 ```

-If a `D` tag is included, **all negotiation events must be sent to the delegate's pubkey** (from the tag), **not the advertiser’s**.
-This ensures the delegate handles the lifecycle of offers and payments.

 Delegates might automatically listen for biddings that have a matching `D` tag.